On the Usefulness of Embeddings, Clusters and Strings for Text Generator Evaluation: Probing Clusters

 \section{Probing Clusters}

 To better understand the aspects of natural language that our cluster distributions encode, we must first understand how $\phi(\langmodel(\cdot))$ partitions the string space $\calW$.
 In other words, we must understand what components of natural language---e.g., semantics, syntactic attributes, or surface features---lead to strings being assigned to similar or different clusters.
 Such an analysis should provide a deeper insight into the actual similarity being measured by cluster-based divergences (while also revealing how such a metric might be gamed).
-To this end, we probe \citep{alain2016understanding} the clusters learned by the \mauve algorithm for a number of linguistic attributes---including \emph{subject matter}, \emph{sentiment}, \emph{prose style}, \emph{word order}, \emph{basic grammaticality} and \emph{document length}---looking at how they affect both cluster assignment and the divergence scores between texts that differ in these characteristics\saveForCr{.
+To this end, we probe \citep{alain2016understanding} the clusters learned by the \mauve algorithm for a number of linguistic attributes---including \emph{subject matter}, \emph{sentiment}, \emph{prose style}, \emph{word order}, \emph{basic grammaticality} and \emph{document length}---looking at how they affect both cluster assignment and the divergence scores between texts that differ in these characteristics.
 Notably, we probe cluster assignments directly---without relying on any diagnostic classifiers \citep{adi2016fine}.
-Our probing analyses are thus exempt from most recent criticism against probing methodologies} \tiago{Add this citations back for CR? pimentel-cotterell-2021-bayesian,hall-maudslay-etal-2020-tale}\citep{hewitt-liang-2019-designing,pimentel-etal-2020-pareto,pimentel-etal-2020-information,ravichander-etal-2021-probing,elazar-etal-2021-amnesic}.\looseness=-1
+Our probing analyses are thus exempt from most recent criticism against probing methodologies \citep{hewitt-liang-2019-designing,pimentel-etal-2020-pareto,pimentel-etal-2020-information,ravichander-etal-2021-probing,elazar-etal-2021-amnesic}.\looseness=-1